SimGus/Chatette/README.md

 To run Chatette, you will need to have [Python](https://www.python.org/) installed.
 Chatette works with both version 2.x and 3.x.

-To run the script, then simply run the following command in a terminal:
+Then simply run the following command in a terminal:
 ```bash
 python main.py template/path
 ```